LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/exercises.rst

 To create your account, follow these steps:

 #.
 Navigate to GitHub's site using the link above.
 #.
-Sign up for an account on the homepage either by filling out the form or clicking the "Sign Up" button.
+Click the *Sign Up* button and follow the on-screen directions.
 #.
 Once you have an account, you are ready to store your remote work.

-Before August 13, 2021, each time users pushed changes to a remote repository (or pulled new content from it), they were prompted to enter their GitHub username and password.
+Before August 13, 2021, when users pushed changes to a remote repository (or pulled new content from it), they were prompted to enter their GitHub username and password.
 However, a username/password combination is not the most secure method available.
 This is especially true for people who reuse the same credentials across multiple websites.
 (You know who you are.
 Stop doing that!)